1986 Austral-Asia Cup

 The 1986 Austral-Asia Cup was held in Sharjah, UAE, between April 10–18, 1986.
 Five national teams took part: Australia, India, New Zealand, Pakistan and Sri Lanka.

 The 1986 Austral-Asia Cup was a knock-out tournament.
 Sri Lanka qualified automatically for the semi-finals by virtue of winning the 1986 Asia Cup.
 Despite losing their first-round match, New Zealand qualified for the semi-finals as the first-round loser with the lesser margin of defeat.

-Pakistan won the tournament, defeating India in the final, and won US$40,000.
+Pakistan won the tournament, defeating India in the final, courtesy of a famous last-ball six by Javed Miandad and won US$40,000.

-The tournament was played for the joint benefit of Vijay Hazare, Dilip Vengsarkar, Javed Miandad and Wazir Mohammad.
+The tournament was played for the joint benefit of Javed Miandad, Wazir Mohammad, Vijay Hazare and Dilip Vengsarkar.